-This section provides a brief description of the alternatives considered in this Revised Draft EA.
+This section provides a brief description of the alternatives considered in this Final EA.
 The initial range of alternatives evaluated included off-airport (including non-construction alternatives), the No Action Alternative, and on-airport alternatives, including the Proposed Action.
-The alternatives were developed to address one or both areas of need: (1) Insufficient terminal gate capacity and ramp congestion; (2) Insufficient runway capacity to meet future demand at acceptable levels of runway delay, as described in Chapter 1, Purpose and Need.
-The initial alternatives considered in this Revised Draft EA were derived from the Airport Capacity Enhancement Plan (ACEP), as well as public input from the Environmental Impact Statement (EIS) and EA process.
-The following sections describe each of the alternatives considered in this Revised Draft EA.
+The alternatives were developed to address one or both areas of need: (1) Insufficient terminal gate capacity and ramp congestion; (2)

-P.L.
+23 P.L.
 91-190, 42 U.S.C.
 4321, et. seq., National Environmental Policy Act, 1969, Section 102(2)(c).